 Once a month or so, the Secular Pro-Life blog features a short interview with a pro-life atheist.
+(See the full series of interviews here.)
 Although Secular Pro-Life is not exclusively for atheists, historically atheists have played a key role in the organization.
 As atheists become more prominent in the pro-life movement generally, we’re excited for the opportunity to share their stories.
 This month, we welcome Nora L.!

 How did you arrive at the anti-abortion position?

 My grandmother was a pro-life activist, and as I child I was exposed to models of fetal development and brochures explaining why fetal life was worth protecting.
 As a result, I’ve always seen abortion as violent and morally wrong.